feagi/feagi/docs/guide-contribution.md

 ## License

-By contributing to FEAGI, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to FEAGI, you agree that your contributions will be licensed under the project's Apache 2.0 License.